hendidwipurwanto/Dot-Practical-Test/README.md

 4. before run this application please set the project startup like this picture below(use multiple project star up) make sure the order like this  API-Web then press ok button
    ![image](https://github.com/user-attachments/assets/03b676ca-cf3e-42ec-801f-24336124579c)

 5. you ready to go tu run this App
+6. Create your Account first the login to the App